continuouspipe/continuouspipe/documentation/content/guides/laravel.md

 $ cp-remote setup
 ```

 You will now be asked a series of questions that relate to how you have configured ContinuousPipe and your cluster details.
-Please refer to the [README](https://github.com/continuouspipe/remote-environment-client#configuration) for more information.
+Please refer to the [remote development tool setup instructions]({{< relref "guides/remote-development.md#setup" >}}) for more information.

 ### Build the environment